2024 Solar Incentives Guide for Loyalsock, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.
+When someone says "solar incentives," you likely think of federal incentives first.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Loyalsock solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Loyalsock solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives